cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ### How much do building permits cost?

-The cost for permitting an interior remodeling project is X, depending on the specifics of your scope.
+The cost for permitting an interior remodeling project starts at $200, depending on the specifics of your scope.
 This includes the plan review, the permit itself, your inspections, and fees.

 There will be additional charges if your project requires a trade permit like an electrical or plumbing permit, you are building near a tree, or your home is in a historic neighborhood.
 Your reviewer can explain the costs during your in-person consultation.